indraneil/VmssFromPaas/Introduction.md

 Running a service on azure cloud has been synonymous with the [PAAS](https://en.wikipedia.org/wiki/Platform_as_a_service) offering called [CloudService](https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-choose-me) for a long while.
 While newer offerings like [Webjobs](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create) and [Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) showed up, people who needed control of the VM hosting the services, had no choice but to stick to CloudServices.

-However, a few years ago, Azure unveiled [Virtual Machine Scale Sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) (VMSS) and it became a contender to CloudService.
+However, a few years ago, Azure unveiled [Virtual Machine Scale Sets](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview) (VMSS) and it became a contender to CloudService, so it is worth understanding if you should switch and how would you go about it.

 ## What is VMSS?
 VMSS is an [IAAS](https://en.wikipedia.org/wiki/Infrastructure_as_a_service) play from Microsoft and allows VM operations (create/restart etc.) to be applied at a full set of VMs (upto 1000 right now) with 1 command.